Key takeaways:

 - Manage refrigerants in compliance with federal and state regulations

-Types of HVAC licenses in NJ
+Types of HVACR licenses in NJ

 The type of license you need will depend on the type of work you would like to do.
 New Jersey offers multiple licenses, so make sure you know which one is right for you.
+There are multiple stages to the licensing process, and the New Jersey Division of Consumer Affairs only regulates the HVACR Licensing.

-License Type | Description |
+| License Type | Description |

-Apprentice* | License holders may assist in the installation, maintenance, and repair of HVAC systems under the direct supervision of a licensed HVAC/R contractor or journeyperson. |
+| Apprentice* | License holders may assist in the installation, maintenance, and repair of HVACR systems under the direct supervision of a licensed HVACR contractor or journeyperson. |

-Journeyperson* | License holders may perform HVAC work independently, including installation, repair, and maintenance of HVAC systems. |
+| Journeyperson* | License holders may perform HVACR work independently, including installation, repair, and maintenance of HVACR systems. |

-HVAC/R Master | License holders may offer HVAC/R services to the public as a contractor in New Jersey.
-This includes the installation, repair, maintenance, and replacement of HVAC/R equipment, systems, and components.
-They may also bid on and accept contracts for HVAC/R work from government agencies, commercial businesses, and residential customers. |
+| HVACR Master | License holders may offer HVACR services to the public as a contractor in New Jersey.
+This includes the installation, repair, maintenance, and replacement of HVACR equipment, systems, and components.
+They may also bid on and accept contracts for HVACR work from government agencies, commercial businesses, and residential customers. |

-NJ HVAC license requirements
+NJ HVACR license requirements

 Here are the requirements applicants must complete for each type of license:

-License Type | Requirements |
+| License Type | Requirements |

-Apprentice | • Be at least 18 years old • Have a high school diploma or equivalent • Have a valid driver’s license • Submit a background check • Be sponsored by a licensed HVAC/R contractor • Complete a 4-year apprenticeship program, which includes 8,000 hours of on-the-job training and 576 hours of classroom instruction |
+| Apprentice | • Be at least 18 years old • Have a high school diploma or equivalent • Have a valid driver’s license • Submit a background check • Be sponsored by a licensed HVACR contractor • Complete a 4-year apprenticeship program, which includes 8,000 hours of on-the-job training and 576 hours of classroom instruction |

-Journeyperson | • Complete an HVAC apprenticeship program or at least 5 years of HVAC experience • Complete an application and pay the required fee • Possess a valid driver’s license • Attend a state-approved safety course • Obtain liability insurance and workers’ compensation insurance • Participate in continuing education to renew the license |
+| Journeyperson | • Complete an HVAC apprenticeship program or have at least 5 years of HVAC experience • Complete an application and pay the required fee • Possess a valid driver’s license • Attend a state-approved safety course • Obtain liability insurance and workers’ compensation insurance • Participate in continuing education to renew the license |

-HVAC/R Master | • Submit evidence of meeting the educational requirements through one of the approved options* • Complete the application for examination and paid the fee • Be at least 21 years of age • Complete the HVAC application form • Pay the HVAC application fee |
+| HVACR Master | • Submit evidence of meeting the educational requirements through one of the approved options* • Complete the application for examination and pay the exam fee • Be at least 21 years of age • Complete the HVAC application form • Pay the HVAC application fee |

-Option 2: Four-year bachelor’s degree in HVAC/R from an accredited college or university followed by one year of journeyperson experience under a licensed Master HVACR Contractor.
+Option 2: Four-year bachelor’s degree in HVACR from an accredited college or university, followed by one year of journeyperson experience under a licensed Master HVACR Contractor.

-Option 3: Four-year bachelor’s degree in a degree related to HVAC/R from an accredited college or university, followed by three years of journeyperson experience under a licensed Master HVAC/R Contractor.
+Option 3: Four-year bachelor’s degree in a degree related to HVACR from an accredited college or university, followed by three years of journeyperson experience under a licensed Master HVACR Contractor.

-Option 4: Two-year degree from a trade, technology, community, or county school/college at the completion of at least two years of a U.S. Department of Labor approved apprenticeship in HVAC/R, followed by one year of journeyperson experience under a licensed Master HVAC/R Contractor.
+Option 4: Two-year degree from a trade, technology, community, or county school/college at the completion of at least two years of a U.S. Department of Labor-approved apprenticeship in HVACR, followed by one year of journeyperson experience under a licensed Master HVACR Contractor.

 Apprenticeship: